CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 Besides marketing and trend research, at Quantum Strategy we offer quantum-based solutions to a variety of optimization problems.

+- **Algorithms for chess** See [this link](https://en.wikipedia.org/wiki/Knight%27s_tour) which discusses 'the Knight's tour'; a generalized Hamiltonian path problem in graph theory.

+- **Recommender Systems** See for example [this link](https://hal.archives-ouvertes.fr/hal-00971351/document) in which we can optimize reccomender systems using social media analysis.

 - **Surveillance systems**: determine the optimal placement of surveillance cameras to maximize the coverage areas while minimizing the costs of the systems.
 Possible customers/partners are large